As you know, we’re getting close to the end of the early bird registration period for the Art of Money program.

 Or, you could find a friend to join you on the journey.
-The two of you can join at the AOM Buddy rate for the $108/mo payment plan and split it, so you’d each only have to pay $54/mo.
+The two of you can join at the AOM Buddy rate split it, so you’d each only have to pay half.

 Now, if you have no idea what your numbers are, and are afraid to even look at them, consider this: The Art of Money will gently teach you how to do just that.

 Is NOW the right time for you to make this investment in yourself?

 In our Art of Money example, you might ask yourself:

 Is your relationship to money calling (or screaming) for support right now?

 Have you been longing for this kind of support for months or even years?